 - Perfect for both home as well as companies.

-- Requires less cabling as well as maintenance.
+- It requires less cabling as well as maintenance.

 12. High Definition Cameras